-- 8. A natural or legal person which has given a notification under paragraph 5 shall as soon as possible notify the competent authority of its home Member State in writing where there are any changes affecting that person's eligibility to use the exemption, or if it no longer wishes to use the exemption. - 8a.
+- 7. A third country entity that is not authorised in the Union shall send the notification referred to in paragraphs 5 and 5a to the competent authority of the main trading venue in the Union in which it trades. - 8.
+A natural or legal person which has given a notification under paragraph 5 shall as soon as possible notify the competent authority of its home Member State in writing where there are any changes affecting that person's eligibility to use the exemption, or if it no longer wishes to use the exemption. - 8a.
 A natural or legal person which has given a notification under paragraph 5a shall as soon as possible notify the relevant competent authority in relation to sovereign debt concerned in writing where there are any changes affecting that person's eligibility to use the exemption, or if it no longer wishes to use the exemption. - 9.
 The competent authority of the home Member State may request information, in writing, from a natural or legal person operating under the exemptions set out in paragraph 1, 3 or 4 about short positions held or activities conducted under the exemption.
-The natural or legal person shall provide the information not later than four calendar days after the request is made at the latest. - 10.
-A competent authority shall notify ESMA within two weeks of notification in accordance with paragraph 5 or 8 of any market makers and authorised primary dealers who are making use of the exemption and of any market makers and authorised primary dealers who are no longer making use of the exemption. - 11.
+The natural or legal person shall provide the information not later than four calendar days after the request is made. - 10.
+A competent authority shall notify ESMA within two weeks of notification in accordance with paragraph 5 or 8 of any market makers and in accordance with paragraph 5a or 8a of any authorised primary dealers who are making use of the exemption and of any market makers and authorised primary dealers who are no longer making use of the exemption. - 11.
 ESMA shall publish on its website a list of market makers and authorised primary dealers who are using the exemption and shall keep said website up to date. - 11a.
 A notification for the purposes of this Article may be made by a person to a competent authority and by a competent authority to ESMA at any time within sixty calendar days before the date of application of this Regulation.